 - Set the fan mode on your thermostat to the 'On' position.
 Unless your home is unoccupied for an extended period, keep the fan active.
 This keeps the air moving and helps improve overall comfort.
 Keeping the fan On also increases your home's air filtration, which could greatly help your home's air quality.

 - Change all your furnace or return air filters.
 Changing those often-overlooked air filters will improve the home's air flow and increase HVAC system efficiency.
 Changing your air filters can help your family breathe easier with less sneezing.

-- Attempt to balance air flow.
+- Attempt to balance airflow.
 If a room does not seem to get comfortable, visually check the duct work if you can access it.
-If your home has flex duct (movable foil ducts), check for kinks or angles over 120 degrees.
-Try moving the ducts slightly to help increase air flow.
-Call if this doesn't help.
+If your home has flex ducts (movable foil ducts), check for kinks or angles over 120 degrees.
+Try moving the ducts slightly to help increase airflow.
+Call 601-852-3105 if this doesn't help.
 A duct cleaning, installation of more return air openings, or a professional air balance may be needed.
-Comfortech Service Experts Heating & Air Conditioning can provide these services for you.
+Comfortech Service Experts can provide these services for you.

 Here are a couple more tips you should look into if you just can't seem to make the temperature meet your needs.

 Consider A Zoning System

 Zoned systems, especially for 2-story (or more) homes are often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
 Call Comfortech Service Experts at 601-852-3105 for a free estimate on a zoning system for your home, which can often be easily installed into your existing HVAC system.

 Annual furnace and A/C maintenance is still the best way to not only get expert heating and air conditioning recommendations from a professional HVAC technician; it can help to prevent future breakdowns of your furnace or cooling equipment.